 Selecting an insurance company that maps to your discount profile can result in major savings.

 The circumstances that surround filing a home insurance claim have the potential to make the whole ordeal quite stressful.
 When your home has been damaged, the last thing you want to do is go to battle with an insurance company that you’ve been making payments to for the last several years.

 Based on data from studies conducted by J.D.
 Power and Associates and ConsumerReports.org, when it comes to filing a claim there is a clear distinction between the different insurance companies.
 The company that excelled in both studies was Amica Mutual.

-Amica is one of only two companies to receive above average ratings in six different categories in the J.D.
-Power 2013 U.S. Household Insurance and Bundling Study.
+Amica achieved the highest numerical score across all categories in the J.D.
+Power 2014 U.S. Household Insurance and Bundling Study.
 These six categories measure factors like Overall Satisfaction, Price, Policy Offerings, Claims, and other characteristics fundamental to quality homeowners insurance.